Pacific gopher snake: Identification

 As aforementioned, there are two to three rows of spots on the side of the Pacific gopher snake.
-However, the San Diego gopher snake (P. c. annectens) has three to four rows of smaller spots on its side.
+However, the San Diego gopher snake (P. c. annectens) has 3 to 4rows of smaller spots on its side.
 The Pacific gopher snake's saddle spots do not have the barren characteristic as those of the San Diego gopher snakes do.
 Also, the spots in the second row of spots are much larger on P. c. catenifer as compared to P. c. annectens.
 Finally, the Pacific gopher snake generally has more saddle spots than the San Diego gopher snake.

-Behavior

-The snake is diurnal, though sometimes active at dusk and nocturnal during warm weather.
-They prefer drier habitats such as meadows, fields and agricultural farmland, and are seldom found in dense forests.
+Feeding behavior

+The diet of pacific gopher snakes mainly consists of small rodents.
+They also consume birds, bird eggs, lizards, and occasionally insects or bats, depending on what is available in its habitat.
+The Pacific gopher snake is diurnal, hunting for prey during the day, however, it is sometimes seen out hunting in night time.
+It may also exhibit nocturnal behavior in warmer conditions.
+To hunt, they will enter underground burrows, perch on sites during the day, or strike unsuspecting prey resting at night, ultimately using constriction to immobilize and kill their prey.
+Its preference for agricultural fields and open spaces makes it an important natural pest controller in its ecosystem, helping manage rodent populations.

+Social behavior

 Like other gopher snakes, the Pacific gopher snake can produce a loud hiss when agitated or fearful.
 When threatened, this species will inflate its body, flatten its head, and vigorously shake its tail, which may produce a rattling sound if done in dry vegetation.
-However, gopher snakes are nonvenomous, generally good natured, and not harmful to humans.
+However, gopher snakes are non venomous, generally good natured, and not harmful to humans.

-The Pacific gopher snake is carnivorous.
-Their diet consists of small mammals, notably pocket gophers; birds and their eggs; the occasional lizard and insect, and even bats.
+Pacific gopher snakes are typically non-social with other snakes, but will share communal hibernacula with other snakes during the winter.

+Predators

+Foxes, badgers, red-tailed hawks, and coyotes are the typical predators of gopher snakes, as well as larger king snakes.
+Due to the color of their skin pattern, gopher snakes can seek camouflage in gardens and near rocks.
+However, gopher snakes have defense against predators in which they appear similar to other venomous or dominant snakes, such as vipers and rattlesnakes.
+These defenses consist of a viper's strike pose and a rattlesnake's tail shake that prevent predators from wanting to approach a venomous snake.